Your hip joint is the largest ball-and-socket joint in the body.

 Osteoarthritis and rheumatoid arthritis are two of the most common causes of hip pain, with bursitis following close behind.
 As we age, women are more likely to receive a total hip replacement than men, with most hip replacements performed between the ages of 60 and 80.

 The Pain Experts of Arizona are here for you when you are ready to get back to pain-free living!
 Set up your first consultation today to learn more.
-Our pain management experts serve patients with hip pain in Gilbert, Chandler, Mesa, Queen Creek, and the entire Gilbert area.
+Our pain management experts serve patients with hip pain in Gilbert, Chandler, Mesa, Queen Creek, and all of Arizona.